ksharonin/feds-benchmarking/.ipynb_checkpoints/README-checkpoint.md

 For direct contact regarding matters on contributions, support, feedback, or reporting issues, please email Katrina Sharonin at katrina.sharonin@nasa.gov (alternative email: ksharonin@berkeley.edu).

 Thank you for using FEDS-PEC to streamline your geospatial data evaluations and comparisons.
-We welcome your feedback and contributions to help make this module even more powerful and user-friendly.
+We welcome your feedback and contributions!

 ## Acknowledgments

+EIS-Fire, NASA GSFC Pathways Program